Package insert / product label

 Arymo ER is formulated with inactive ingredients that make the tablet more difficult to manipulate for misuse and abuse.

-To evaluate the ability of Arymo ER to reduce the potential for misuse and abuse, a series of abuse-deterrent in vitro laboratory physical manipulation, chemical extraction, and syringeability studies was conducted.
-An oral pharmacokinetic study and an oral clinical abuse potential study were also conducted.
+To evaluate the ability of Arymo ER to reduce the potential for misuse and abuse, a series of abuse-deterrent in vitro laboratory physical manipulation, chemical extraction, and syringeability studies were conducted.
+One oral human abuse potential study and one intranasal human abuse potential study were conducted.
+In each study both pharmacokinetic and pharmacodynamic (subjective measures) data were collected.
+These data are described below for both studies.

 In Vitro Testing